-When you log on to see your results, you will be able to receive feedback on your performance for each of the skills.
-Your will also receive advice on how to improve your performance in order to reach the next level.
+When you log on to results.ieltsessentials. com to see your results, you will be able to receive feedback on your performance for each of the skills.
+You will also receive advice on how to improve your performance in order to reach the next level.
 This advice should be used for guidance only.